 *Note: Tamari contains soy and thus is not allowed on Whole30

-- Add ground beef and garlic.
+- Add the ground beef and garlic.
 Use a large spoon to break up meat, cook, stirring occasionally until meat is browned and almost cooked through.
 About 10-12 minutes.
 Drain meat if desired.

 - To the meat mixture, add tomato paste, water, mustard, vinegar, fish sauce, paprika, salt, and pepper.
 Stir well to combine.
 Continue to cook over medium heat (about 10 minutes) until hot and ground beef is cooked through and peppers are tender.